MUTANT: A Recipe for Multilingual Tokenizer Design: Ablation studies

 \section{Ablation studies}

-\paragraph{Two-Stage vs. One-Stage: Controlling Vocabulary} Recently, BoundlessBPE \citep{schmidt2024boundless} also explored a one-stage training paradigm in which pre-tokenization is governed by a fixed regular expression, enabling the direct learning of multiword units in a single pass.
-While effective in capturing frequent expressions, this strategy can also overfit to arbitrary character sequences lacking semantic value, ultimately reducing vocabulary efficiency.
+\paragraph{Two-Stage vs. One-Stage: Controlling Vocabulary} Recently, BoundlessBPE \citep{schmidt2024boundless} also explored a one-stage training paradigm in which pre-tokenization is governed by a fixed regular expression, enabling the direct learning of multiword units in a single pass for English language.
 Our approach instead introduces a two-stage procedure.
-We replicate the one-stage setup of BoundlessBPE using its released regex (reffered as IST-BR) and compare against our two-stage tokenizer.
-As shown in Table~\ref{tab:two-stage-vs-one-stage}, our method consistently achieves lower fertility across the top 10 Indic languages and English, indicating more compact and semantically grounded vocabularies.
+We replicate the one-stage setup of BoundlessBPE using its released regex and compare against our strategy.
+Our method consistently achieves lower fertility across the top 10 Indic languages and English (Table~\ref{tab:two-stage-vs-one-stage}).
 Overall, the comparison highlights a clear trade-off: while one-stage methods capture surface-level patterns indiscriminately, our two-stage design balances efficiency and linguistic integrity by decoupling subword and multiword learning.

 \paragraph{Dataset Size}